functional-patterns/gof/facade/README.md

 ## Conclusion

-Facade seems to be as important concept in functional programmin as it is in object-oriented.
+Facade ia as important concept in functional programmin as it is in object-oriented.
 It's original intent fits fluently to functional world.

 In object-oriented programming Facade class usually offers multiple functions.
 The same effect can be achieved in functional programming by providing a faface module with many free functions.
 If data adaption is required, then [Adapter](../adapter/README.md) pattern can be used as part of the Facade.